Mníšek pod Brdy

 Mníšek pod Brdy (/cs/) is a town in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 6,400 inhabitants.
+The town proper is located on the stream Bojovský potok in the Benešov Uplands.

-The historic town centre and Skalka area are well preserved and are protected as an urban monument zone.
+The main landmarks of the town are the Mníšek pod Brdy Castle and the Skalka complex of Baroque buildings.
+The historic town centre and the Skalka area are well preserved and are protected as an urban monument zone.

 Etymology

 The name Mníšek is a diminutive of mnich, which means 'monk' in Czech.
-The attribute pod Brdy means "below Brdy" and refers to the town's location.
+The suffix pod Brdy means 'below Brdy' and refers to the town's location.

 Geography

 Mníšek pod Brdy is located about 15 km southwest of Prague.
 It lies mostly in the Benešov Uplands, only the northern part of the municipal territory extends into the Brdy Highlands.
 The highest point is the Skalka hill at 553 m above sea level.
-A system of fishponds supplied by the stream of Bojovský potok is located in the centre of the town.
-The largest body of water is Sýkorník Pond east of the built-up area.
+The stream Bojovský potok flows through the town and supplies a system of fishponds in the centre of the town.
+The largest body of water is the fishpond Sýkorník, located east of the built-up area.